open-telemetry/opentelemetry.io/content/en/docs/concepts/instrumenting-library.md

 - telemetry (traces, logs, metrics in future) from library and application code are correlated and coherent
 - common conventions allow users to get similar and consistent telemetry within same technology and across languages

-TODO/Open question: infra instrumentation

 ## Semantic Conventions

 Check out available [semantic conventions](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/semantic_conventions/README.md) that cover web-frameworks, RPC clients, databases, messaging clients, infra pieces and more!

-If your library is one of those things - follow the conventions, they are the main source of truth and tell which information should be include on spans.
+If your library is one of those things - follow the conventions, they are the main source of truth and tell which information should be included on spans.
-They make instrumentations consistent: users who work with telemetry don't have to learn library-specifics and observability vendors can build experiences that work for wide variety of technologies (e.g. databases or messaging systems).
+Conventions make instrumentations consistent: users who work with telemetry don't have to learn library-specifics and observability vendors can build experiences that work for wide variety of technologies (e.g. databases or messaging systems).

 If you have any feedback or want to add a new conventions - please come and contribute!
 [Instrumentation Slack](https://cloud-native.slack.com/archives/C01QZFGMLQ7) or [Specification repo](https://github.com/open-telemetry/opentelemetry-specification) are a good place to start!